gorhill/uBlock-for-firefox-legacy/README.md

 #### Firefox Legacy

 Stable version for manual installations are available in [this repo's Releases tab](https://github.com/gorhill/uBlock-for-firefox-legacy/releases).

-Officially supports [Pale Moon](https://www.palemoon.org/), [SeaMonkey](https://www.seamonkey-project.org/), Firefox ≤56, Thunderbird ≤52, Fennec ≤56, and Iceape-UXP.
-Support for other UXP-extension-supporting browsers and E-mail clients is currently unofficial.
-Icedove-UXP and Ambassador IRC are currently not supported at all.
+* Officially supports [Pale Moon](https://www.palemoon.org/), [SeaMonkey](https://www.seamonkey-project.org/), Firefox ≤56, Thunderbird ≤52, Fennec ≤56, and [Iceape-UXP](https://wiki.hyperbola.info/doku.php?id=en:project:icedove-uxp).
+* Support for other UXP-extension-supporting browsers and E-mail clients is currently unofficial.
+* For [Waterfox Classic](https://www.waterfox.net/download/), and any other browsers that support both UXP and WebExtensions, the regular Firefox version is normally recommended instead.
+* Icedove-UXP and Ambassador IRC are currently not supported at all.

 Updates are automatic since 1.16.4.18.

 #### Chromium